-Iain Shaw, Senior Director of 14C Enabled Drug Development at Quotient Sciences, and Wouter Vaes, microtracer expert at The Netherlands Organization for Applied Scientific Research (TNO), will be joined by a panel of synthesis, regulatory and clinical pharmacology experts for a Q&A focused on streamlining human ADME studies.
+Iain Shaw, Senior Director of 14C Enabled Drug Development at Quotient Sciences, and Wouter Vaes, microtracer expert at The Netherlands Organization for Applied Scientific Research (TNO), are joined by a panel of synthesis, regulatory and clinical pharmacology experts for a Q&A focused on streamlining human ADME studies.

 For most drug programs, a key step for inclusion in a successful global regulatory filing is to conduct a human absorption, distribution, metabolism, and excretion (ADME) study.
 Regulatory agencies require ADME studies to describe the disposition of a drug after it has been dosed in human subjects providing data to explain the pharmacokinetics (PK), metabolism, and safety of the drug.
 Traditionally, these types of studies usually take place towards the end of Phase II development, as developers are gearing up for Phase III and beyond.
 However, recently there has been a clear shift occurring within the industry, moving these types of studies earlier in clinical development due to integrated delivery platforms and the use of accelerator mass spectrometry in this field.